 U.S. News & World Report Features Study Co-authored by Dawson

-Points to number of doctor, hospital visits as possible early clue to autism, ADHDFriday, October 23, 2020
+Points to number of doctor, hospital visits as possible early clue to autism, ADHD

 Children on the autism spectrum and those with attention deficit/hyperactivity disorder (ADHD) are seen more frequently in hospitals and in doctors' offices during infancy than other youngsters, a new Duke study has found.
 The pattern may help alert providers to additional follow-up, leading to earlier diagnosis and intervention.
 DIBS Director Geraldine Dawson, PhD, who also directs the Duke Center for Autism & Brain Development, is one of the study authors.
 It was reported in many media outlets, including the U.S. News & World Report.